What to consider when getting a credit card

 2. How will you pay off your balance each month?

-You need to make sure you can pay off anything you charge to your card, on time and in full.
-Make sure you have a plan for repaying your balance every time your bill is due.
-If you don’t, you’ll pay interest on that balance and start building up debt.
+Aim to pay off anything you charge to your card, on time and in full.
+Make sure you have a plan for repaying your balance every time your bill is due, because if you don’t, you’ll pay interest on that balance and start building debt.
+But if you can’t pay off your balance in full each month, make sure you make at least the minimum payment on or before the due date.

 3. Are you 21 or under?